theopenlab/labkeeper/README.md

    - New Slave Mode (`new-slave`)

      Recovering a new Slave node based on the existing Master node.
+Before runing with this mode, please check the `inventory/openlab-new-slave.yaml`, you may need to config the new slave `nodepool` and `zuul` hosts IP, also you can choose whether to sync the old **zuul** database to new slave or not.

 2. Check and modify the configuration yaml files base one the mode you choose.